nest-desktop/nest-desktop/docs/user/usage-advance/model-view.rst

 .. image:: /_static/img/screenshots/model/model-doc.png
    :target: #model-documentation

-It shows official user documentation of a selected model which also can be found on http://nest-simulator.readthedocs.io/en/latest/models/.
+It shows the official user documentation of a selected model which also can be found on http://nest-simulator.readthedocs.io/en/latest/models/.

 |